mtyates-test/cookiecutter-kubernetes-deployment-example/README.md

 ### Parameters

-The default paramters deploy an IMDB clone written with a flask backend.
+The default paramters for scaling

 - `replicas` - Number of replicas to deploy. **Should be more than 1 for the service to be up**